acharlieh/cerner_splunk/docs/recipes.md

 Installs and configures Splunk Server as a cluster search head.
 Forwards logs.

+### `cerner_splunk::shc_search_head`

+Installs and configures Splunk Server as a search head in a search head cluster.
+Forwards logs.

+### `cerner_splunk::shc_captain`

+Installs and configures Splunk Server as a search head captain in a search head cluster.
+Captain assignment initializes the search head cluster.

+### `cerner_splunk::shc_deployer`

+Installs and configures Splunk Server as a deployer in a search head cluster.
+Deploys apps and other configurations to the search heads in a search head cluster.

 ### `cerner_splunk::server`

 Installs and configures Splunk Server as a standalone server.
 Recieves & Indexes logs.